-- Cash and cash equivalents are classified as high grade since these are deposited with reputable banks. - Trade and other receivables are classified medium grade since these are receivables from related parties taking into account the related parties' financial standing and ability to pay.
-Other than the receivable which was written off in 2016, there was no history of default on the outstanding receivables as at December 31, 2020. - Note receivable, long-term note receivable and deposit are classified as medium grade since these belongs to companies which have good financial conditions and operate in an industry which has potential growth.
+- Cash and cash equivalents are classified as high grade since these are deposited with reputable banks. - Trade and other receivables are classified medium grade since these are receivables from related parties taking into account the related parties' financial standing and ability to pay. - Note receivable, long-term note receivable and deposit are classified as medium grade since these belongs to companies which have good financial conditions and operate in an industry which has potential growth.